IHTSDO/snomed-term-extractor/README.md

 [SNOMED CT Implementation Portal / Terminology Services](https://implementation.snomed.org/terminology-services)

 ## When a Terminology Server is not possible...
-Sometimes it is not possible include a terminology server in your architecture.
+Sometimes it is not possible to include a terminology server in your architecture.
-In this case it is still possible to use SNOMED CT for data input, and to implement many of the concept search best practises.
+In this case it is still possible to use SNOMED CT for data input, and to implement some of the concept-search best practises.

 ## This Tool
 This tool provides a mechanism to extract subsets of SNOMED CT concepts from the RF2 release files into a simple TSV format.
 Concept identifiers are extracted along with their preferred terms and also the acceptable synonyms.

 Please ensure that: